-DETENTION
+DETENTION AFTER SCHOOL

+Students can be held up to twenty minutes after school without prior notification to the parent.
 Parents will be notified if they are to be detained more than (20) minutes on the same day or to notify the parent in writing if they will be detained on the following day.
-It is the teacher's responsibility to contact parents anytime a child is to remain after school for disciplinary reasons.
-You may need to make other options available to families who are not able to provide transportation to ensure the safety of that student.